 CFOs now need to focus on other technologies (including chatbots, artificial intelligence, and machine learning) that cover increasingly complex, dynamic processes requiring human judgment.

-CFOs Are Looking to Accelerate Digital Skills
+CFOs Priorities: Looking to Accelerate Digital Skills

 With digitalization comes the need to enhance the finance team’s and the overall organization’s digital skills and capabilities.
 CFOs will focus on optimizing relevant digital skills that can speed up workflows and drive overall efficiency across teams.